 We’ve all heard the old saying: all real estate is local.
 Since before the internet, before the Securities Act of 1933, and even before the rise of modern cities, real estate investors have understood the importance of knowing the specifics of the places they invest – demographic trends, economic growth, and all the other qualitative and quantitative factors that can help inform decision making.
 Deep local knowledge is often viewed as crucial to making strong investment decisions and mitigating risk.

 At first glance, the new world of online real estate marketplaces (or “crowdfunding” platforms) may appear antithetical to this spirit.
-While we acknowledge that real estate investing can’t be as “local” when transacted online, we still believe that the personal element remains key, along with understanding markets at both the macro and micro level.
+While we acknowledge that real estate investing can’t be as “local” when transacted online, we still believe that the personal element remains key, along with understanding markets at both the macro and micro levels.

-Here are some of the ways we believe online real estate investing platforms can, and should, retain the spirit of “all real estate is local”, while simultaneously bringing improved access, efficiency and transparency to real estate investing.
+Here are some of the ways we believe online real estate investing platforms can, and should, retain the spirit of “all real estate is local” while simultaneously bringing improved access, efficiency, and transparency to real estate investing.

-You May Not Understand the Market Intimately, but the Sponsor Should – In a very real sense, when you invest through a solid platform, you are investing alongside an experienced real estate company.
+You May Not Understand the Market Intimately, but the Sponsor Should – In a very real sense when you invest through a solid platform, you are investing alongside an experienced real estate company.
 Whether you’re investing in debt alongside a professional lender or equity alongside an established sponsor they invested both their own money and their time and reputation in each deal.
 We only select real estate companies with a proven track record of delivering on business plans and carrying out successful projects.
-In almost all cases, that history of success is forged through intimate knowledge of the market where the sponsor operates, and experience with the particular type of project and category of asset in which they are investing.
+In almost all cases, that history of success is forged through intimate knowledge of the market where the sponsor operates, and experience with the particular type of project and category of an asset in which they are investing.